philcryer/basejump/README.md

 ## usage

-run `basejump` to automatically setup all of applications and dot files *without prompts*!
+Run `basejump` to automatically setup all of applications and dot files *without prompts*!
 So, if you are not `philcryer`, you should _read the code_ (amiright Mike?) before blindy running this so you know what's going to happen.

 ```
 ./basejump